 We then get a newsreel outlining Tom Girardi’s journey from being one of the most respected trial lawyers in the country to a lowlife crook that embezzled millions of dollars from his own clients’ settlement funds.

 Ope, here she comes.
 Erika Girardi mugging to the cameras like she’s an A-list STAH!
 I’m not familiar with everyone in the talking heads, but the gist is that stealing from clients is literally the WORST thing you can do as a lawyer.
 They talk about Tom’s private jets, his sprawling Pasadena mansion, and the notorious $40,000 a month on Erika’s stupid face.

 Oh look, it’s Dana Wilkey!
 I hardly recognized her.
 For someone that got famous by telling everyone her sunglasses cost $25,000, it seems a little silly to watch Dana talk about Erika spending money left and right.
-I still like Dana, though, because of this:
+I still like Dana, though.